nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 ```

 This is about the least effort/overhead you can have for binding a C data structure
-to a perl blessed sclar ref, and freeing it when the Perl object goes out of scope.
+to a Perl blessed scalar ref, and freeing it when the Perl object goes out of scope.
 (you can also move some of this code to the typemap, but I'll come back to that later)

 I don't like this pattern for several reasons: